 The CARD is updated monthly.

-Only peered reviewed, published data that is also associated with a GenBank accession can be included in the CARD.
-We are currently developing new tools that will allow use of unpublished sequences and develop private detection models within the CARD.
+Only peered reviewed, published data that is also associated with a GenBank accession can be included in the curate CARD data.
+We can additionally provide genome or whole-genome shotgun assembly bulk annotation for private data sets using the Resistance Gene Identifier, please contact email@example.com.

 The CARD is now more tightly focussed on antimicrobial resistance (AMR) reference sequences and associated detection models.
 Each sequence curated into the CARD is now associated with both the Antibiotic Resistance Ontology to provide classification and semantic context as well as defined detection models and parameters.
-The CARD no longer curates entire genome or plasmid sequences.
 The CARD has additionally abandoned use of internal accessions for sequences and now exclusively uses GenBank accessions.

-Yes, the Resistance Gene Identifier can now be downloaded as linux command-line software.
+Yes, the Resistance Gene Identifier can now be downloaded as command-line software.

 Yes, the SNP mapping data is now available in the Downloads sections within the card.json and snps.txt files.